umd-mith/sg-data/data/intro/clean/introduction.md

-    the sequence of the Maimouna/Amina/Safie references in what I have called the "X" and "Y" inserts in Notebook B. See my analysis of the "Safie" name changes, all of which make perfect sense in the order in which MWS made them within a very short period in April 1817— see also pages 314-341 in this edition, especially the explanations on the shadowed pages.
+    the sequence of the Maimouna/Amina/Safie references in what I have called the "X" and "Y" inserts in Notebook B. See my analysis of the "Safie" name changes, all of which make perfect sense in the order in which MWS made them within a very short period in April 1817---see also pages 314--341 in this edition, especially the explanations on the shadowed pages.
 1. I am indebted to Donald H. Reiman for pointing out these antecedents to me.
 Hogg in his *Life of Shelley* remarked that PBS had always